DS4B-ANU/Week5_workshop/README.md

 # Week5 workshop

-This week your job is to solve some GitHub Issues.
+This week your job is to be the first to solve challenges posted on the GitHub Issues of this repository.

 First, you'll be given instructions to assemble yourselves into teams.

-Then, you'll be given challenges to solve using GitHub issues.
+Then, you have to give your team a name.

+Once all the teams have names, I'll put the first challenge into GitHub Issues, and start the timer.

+First correct solution posted wins the prize!

 # GOOD LUCK!